 QUALIFICATIONS

-• A desire to advocate for the API community in the public, private, and/or nonprofit sectors
+• A desire to advocate for the API community.

-• At least 5+ years experience in the workforce
+• 5+ years of experience in the workforce

 • Elected official at the city, county, state, or federal level

-For full consideration, applicants must ensure both Application and Letter(s) of Recommendation
+For full consideration, applicants must submit both Application and Letter(s) of Recommendation

 Melissa Apuya